AzdiarGazder/mtexTools/README.md

 ## J
 - [**jeolOI2Mtex**](https://github.com/AzdiarGazder/mtexTools/tree/main/jeolOI2Mtex): A set of three scripts to be run successively that enables novice users to find the settings needed to successfully and routinely import thair ebsd map data (collected using a combination of a JEOL scanning electron microscope (SEM) and Oxford Instruments (OI) EBSD(+EDS) system) into MTEX.
-This tool enables users to plot the ebsd orientation/spatial data and crystallographic texture in Mtex in formats that exactly match the output from OI Channel-5 and Aztec Crystal.
+This tool enables users to plot the ebsd orientation + spatial data and crystallographic texture in Mtex in formats that exactly match the output from OI Channel-5 and Aztec Crystal.